 - Complete skills test (including vehicle inspection, basic control, and road skills): $50

 - Code K: CDL operator cannot drive a commercial vehicle with air brakes.
-This occurs when an applicant fails to pass the air brake portion of the test with a score of 80% or higher.

 - Code O: The CDL applicant is restricted from driving commercial vehicles with automatic transmissions.

 - Code X: If you have a "P" (passenger) endorsement , this restriction limits you to only driving B or C class commercial vehicles.